Competitor Comparison • AI Gateway

 Why teams search for kong ai gateway vs posturio

-If Kong AI Gateway and Posturio are both on the shortlist, the practical decision is often whether AI rollout should be solved inside a broader gateway platform or through a more focused AI-specific control plane and operator workflow.
+If Kong AI Gateway and Posturio are both on the shortlist, the practical decision is often whether AI should be solved inside a broader gateway platform or through a more focused AI-specific review workflow.
 This usually appears after several internal AI experiments are already live, which means policy and provider decisions are scattered across tools, SDKs, and team-owned workflows.

 Posturio fits teams that want AI Gateway plus request review, hosted evaluation, and a shared platform path into additional internal AI workflows.
 The goal is to centralize control without slowing down engineers or blocking useful AI adoption.